orcwg/cra-hub/inventory.md

 * [Due diligence requirements of manufacturers](#due-diligence-requirements-of-manufacturers)
 * [Voluntary security attestation programmes](#voluntary-security-attestation-programmes)
 * [Other](#other)

-_Please add all relevant resources as a table row under the relevant standard title._

 ## Horizontal Type A Standards (due Aug.
 2026)